Liberals down to 1 seat in western Quebec as CAQ enjoys near-sweep | CBC News

 Tremblay wasn't the only winning CAQ candidate to lean on family during election day.

-Lacombe — who served as the CAQ government's Minister of Families before the election — tweeted a video of his son offering him good luck as voters went to the polls.
+Lacombe — who served as the minister of families before the election — tweeted a video of his son offering him good luck as voters went to the polls.

 En cette journée de vote, ce sont les plus beaux encouragements! 🤗 <br><br>Reste 4 h 30! <a href="https://twitter.com/hashtag/Qc2022?src=hash&ref_src=twsrc%5Etfw">#Qc2022</a> <a href="https://t.co/Im15OX5bE8">pic.twitter.com/Im15OX5bE8</a>—@lacombemathieu